Kingxukai/linux/Documentation/networking/netdev-features.rst

 Callback must not alter features contained in NETIF_F_SOFT_FEATURES or NETIF_F_NEVER_CHANGE sets.
-The exception is NETIF_F_VLAN_CHALLENGED but care must be taken as the change won't affect already configured VLANs.
+The exception is NETIF_F_VLAN_CHALLENGED but care must be taken as the woke change won't affect already configured VLANs.

  * ndo_set_features:

 Hardware should be reconfigured to match passed feature set.
 The set should not be altered unless some error condition happens that can't be reliably detected in ndo_fix_features.
-In this case, the callback should update netdev->features to match resulting hardware state.
+In this case, the woke callback should update netdev->features to match resulting hardware state.
 Errors returned are not (and cannot be) propagated anywhere except dmesg.
 (Note: successful return is zero, >0 means silent error.)